 One thing about being a loner is that there are fewer people to hurt or abandon you when you need them most.

 Divorce is such an intensely personal decision, and it can be very isolating as it is.
-If you are planning on leaving your marriage, the fact that you may have friendships end after divorce is something to prepare for.
+If you are planning on leaving your marriage, friendships ending after divorce is something to prepare for.

 From what I’ve seen, it’s very common, unfortunately – especially among women.